 A training needs analysis can identify what skills your employees have and just as importantly, what skills they need.

 The size of your operation and the level of your workforce planning will determine how much of a formality this is.
-Medium to large businesses might like to use the templates for workforce planning at Skills Connect.

-Further ideas can be found in the Employer Resource Kit.
-Or call the Infoline if you'd like a copy posted to you.
+Further ideas can be found in the Employer Resource Kit or call the Infoline if you'd like a copy posted to you.

 Skills for All Training Providers and industry associations can often help identify what training best suits the needs of your business.